PathogenPlayground/TransitiveCopiedConentNotUpdated/Readme.md

 Basically this just touches the `CopyComplete` file in the opposite condition that MSBuild is doing so already.

 This avoids the `Dummy.dll` issue, but it is unclear if this has unintended consequences since skipping the marker is presumably done for a reason.

+# Misc notes

+Note: This repository demonstrates the issue with a reference of a reference, but that is done only because:
+* I thought the initial issue only happened with references of rererences.
+* I wanted to demonstrate when the issue *doesn't* happen.

+If you remove the reference to `LibraryB` from `LibraryA`, the issue will start happening to `TextFileA.txt` too.